 There have been reported cases of overdosage with gemfibrozil.
 In one case, a 7-year-old child recovered after ingesting up to 9 grams of gemfibrozil.
 Symptoms reported with overdosage were abdominal cramps, abnormal liver function tests, diarrhea, increased CPK, joint and muscle pain, nausea and vomiting.
 Symptomatic supportive measures should be taken, should an overdose occur.

 HOW SUPPLIED

-Gemfibrozil Tablets, USP, white to off-white, oval, scored, film-coated tablets, imprinted "APO" bisect "034" on one side and "600" on the other side, each containing 600 mg gemfibrozil, are available as follows:
+Gemfibrozil Tablets, USP are supplied as white, oval, film-coated, scored, engraved with "WW45" tablets, each containing 600 mg gemfibrozil, and available as follows: